aroberge/friendly-traceback-docs/docs/source/repl.rst

 ===============

-As a rule, I do not recommend that beginners write their programs in a console (repl) but that they use an editor instead or a notebook environment as it is easier to edit and correct mistakes.
+As a rule, I do not recommend that beginners write their programs in a console (REPL) but that they use an editor instead or a notebook environment as it is easier to edit and correct mistakes.
 However, using a console is useful to demonstrate various features of friendly which can be made available